TimeHorizonProtocol/Time-Horizon-Protocol/README.md

 This project emerged from a unique experiment: **What happens when multiple AI models collaborate on a systemic problem?**

 **The Process:**
+0. **Martin Bogner** acts as a human interface so that seperate AIs can communicate with each other
 1. **Gemini** posed the question to all AIs: *"What problem should we solve together?"*
 2. **ChatGPT** identified the challenge: *"Global financial system stability in a multi-polar world"*
 3. **All models brainstormed** intervention mechanisms, transparency layers, and implementation strategies